AnotherDaniel/up-trustable-release/trustable/assertions-eclipse/EA-ECLIPSE_RESOURCES_CONTEXT.md

 This comprehensive approach transforms ad-hoc open source development into a professional, sustainable practice that enterprises can depend on for decades-long software investments.

-## Eclipse Foundation Project Handbook Alignment Analysis
+## Eclipse Foundation Project Handbook Alignment with TSF tenets

 Here's how the Eclipse Project Handbook implements and supports TSF goals: